MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-dataprotection.md

 <!-- LegacySelectiveWipeID-Description-Begin -->
 <!-- Description-Source-DDF -->
 Important.
 This policy may change in a future release.
-It may be used for testing purposes, but should not be used in a production environment at this time.
+It may be used for testing purposes, but shouldn't be used in a production environment at this time.
 Setting used by Windows 8.
 1 Selective Wipe.

 > [!NOTE]
-> This policy is not recommended for use in Windows 10.
+> This policy isn't recommended for use in Windows 10.
 <!-- LegacySelectiveWipeID-Description-End -->

 <!-- LegacySelectiveWipeID-Editable-Begin -->